Homemade Apple Hot Pepper Jelly makes the most delicious gift and is the perfect balance of sweet and spicy. Try with cheddar pie crackers!

 For the Apple Hot Pepper Jelly:

 - To make the juice, combine apples and water in an 8-quart stock pot.
-Bring the mixture to a boil over medium-high heat then reduce the heat, cover and simmer until soft, about 20-30 minutes.
+Bring the mixture to a boil over medium-high heat then reduce the heat, cover and simmer, stir occasionally, until soft, about 20-30 minutes.
 Remove the pot from the heat and let sit 30 minutes.

 - Place a fine mesh sieve over a large pan or bowl.
 Ladle the cooked apples in to the sieve and strain the juice from the pulp.
 Discard the pulp.
 Rinse the sieve thoroughly and line it with 3 to 4 layers of clean, damp cheesecloth.